 - International Relations with International Development Studies BA (Hons)

 - Politics BA (Hons)

-Postgraduate History, Politics and International Relations courses (2019/20 entry)
+Postgraduate History, Politics, International Relations and Sociology courses

 - Conservation Architecture MA